 CALL FOR SPEAKERS

-Prospective presenters are encouraged to submit detailed proposals addressing safety and security for higher education and K-12 schools.
-The list below identifies topics for consideration at the 2021 Campus Safety Conferences.
+Prospective speakers are encouraged to submit detailed proposals addressing safety and security topics facing higher education campuses and K-12 schools.

 Campus Safety Conference Dates:

 - EAST: Bethesda, MD | June 20-22, 2022

 - TEXAS: Fort Worth, TX | July 18-20, 2022

 - WEST: Portland, OR | November 2-4, 2022

 - Campus Safety Online Summit (CSOS) | December 7-8, 2022